Serena Williams Shows Off Gym-Honed Figure In A Bra & Leggings While Posing In Front Of A Mirror

 “That’s a wrap folks.
 Look back at it.
 I love you bebe,” a second social media user chimed in.

 “You better gone then!!
 With ya bad self.
-We must bow down,” a third Instagrammer commented with a single flame.
+We must bow down,” a third person commented with a single flame.

 “Wow, I love what I see,” a fourth raved.